ibm-cloud-docs/vmwaresolutions/archiref/vcscar/vcscar-physical.md

 administrators to meet business demands.
 Cloud Automation Manager Service Composer enables you to expose hybrid cloud services in the ICP catalog.

-## Skate Advisor components
+## Skate Advisor physical components

 The following diagram describes the reference implementation of the Acme Skate Advisor application in an application modernization infrastructure implementation.

 Figure 1.
 Skate Advisor physical components
 ![Skate Advisor physical components](vcscar-physical.svg)